Application to the Major

 The Department of Social Work offers courses on-campus, online and a hybrid form (requiring some online and some on-campus time).
 Students who are interested in taking their courses completely online must indicate that intent on the BSSW Program application and be accepted into that option.
 Once accepted, the Office of Social Work Student Services will work closely with those students to ensure enrollment in online social work courses.
 Online courses may include both synchronous and asynchronous activities.
 Asynchronous activities are activities, readings, assignments, videos, and other tasks required in your course that you do on your own time while meeting the expected due dates and times.
 Synchronous activities are activities that occur with others at a scheduled time but that are accessible to you online.
 This means that you will use meeting software to communicate and meet with your class and instructor at a specified time.
 Synchronous course requirements will be specified in the University Course Schedule.

 Sequential Coursework Policy

 Prior to entering the program, students are required to take specified prerequisites in the liberal arts and social work.
 Upon entering the program, students are required to take courses in a specified order.
 This course sequencing is mandatory and ensures necessary preparation for students to successfully complete courses throughout the program.
-Please note: Students who fail to follow the required course sequencing may delay their graduation by a year or more.
+Please note: Students who fail to follow the required course sequencing may delay their graduation by a year or more and may be put on Departmental Academic Probation.
 In addition, students who take courses out of order may not receive credit for those courses and may be required to retake those courses.

 A Grade of "D" or "F" in a Social Work Course